PrestaShop/prestashop-specs/back-office/wishlist.md

 Functional rules:
 I can modify the quantity, the combinations and the customization of all my favorite products (in stock, out of stock) by clicking on the Pencil in my favorite products list.

 When I click on the Pencil, I am redirected to the product sheet to make my modifications.
-Once the changes are made, you will have to click on the heart to add the new product as a favourite.
-At this point, the new quantity, variation and/or customisation will overwrite the original product in the favourites list.
+Once the changes are made, you will have to click on the heart to add the new product as a favorite.
+At this point, the new quantity, combination and / or customization will overwrite the original product in the favorites list.

 ![wishlist screen 10](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-10.png)